 14. Start Immediately

-On that note, start immediately.
+On that note, start immediately and design Personal branding action plan.
 There is not a moment to waste.
 People are building unique personal brands effectively all over the world.

 They are building it every second.
 Yes, I am aware of the irony, but it is a tough situation in the real world.

 Get the website you want, design the best logo, and you are on the way to create your personal brand.